-E-Learning simulations are more convenient and cost less than taking people away from their work and bringing them together for communication training.
-E-Learning simulations are also available at any time and can be taken repeatedly, which heightens the return on investment.
-These simulations allow learners to make mistakes and learn from them without experiencing the actual real-life consequences of miscommunication, or other types of mistakes that could have larger impacts.
-Simulations have been used to enhance learning outcomes in fields where failure is very costly.
+E-learning simulations are convenient, limit disruption to work and can be used at any time and repeatedly, which heightens the return on investment.
+Simulations allow learners to learn from mistakes without real-life consequences.
+Simulations have been used to enhance learning outcomes in fields where failure is costly.